Postcard: United States

-World War II to present

-The last and current postcard era, which began about 1939, is the "chrome" era, a shortened version of Photochrom (without the 'e' in American English; with in British English).
-However these types of cards did not begin to dominate until about 1950 (partially due to war shortages during WWII).
-The images on these cards are generally based on colored photographs, and are readily identified by the glossy appearance given by the paper's coating.
-"These still photographs made the invisible visible, the unnoticed noticed, the complex simple and the simple complex.
-The power of the still photograph forms symbolic structures and make the image a reality", as Elizabeth Edwards wrote in her book, The Tourist Image: Myths and Myth Making in Tourism.

-Standards

 The United States Postal Service defines a postcard as: rectangular, at least 3+1/2 in high × 5 in long × 0.007 in thick and no more than 4+1/4 in high × 6 in long × 0.016 in thick.
 However, some postcards have deviated from this (for example, shaped postcards).

 Controversies

 Legalities and censorship

 The initial appearance of picture postcards (and the enthusiasm with which the new medium was embraced) raised some legal issues.
 Picture postcards allowed and encouraged many individuals to send images across national borders, and the legal availability of a postcard image in one country did not guarantee that the card would be considered "proper" in the destination country, or in the intermediate countries that the card would have to pass through.
 Some countries might refuse to handle postcards containing sexual references (in seaside postcards) or images of full or partial nudity (for instance, in images of classical statuary or paintings).
 For example, the United States Postal Service would only allow the delivery of postcards showing a back view of naked men from Britain if their posteriors were covered with a black bar.
 Early postcards often showcased photography of nude women.
 Illegal to produce in the United States, these were commonly known as French postcards, due to the large number of them produced in France.
 Other countries objected to the inappropriate use of religious imagery.
 The Ottoman Empire banned the sale or importation of some materials relating to the Islamic prophet Muhammad in 1900.
 Affected postcards that were successfully sent through the Ottoman Empire before this date (and are postmarked accordingly) have a high rarity value and are considered valuable by collectors.